closeicon

 Photo: Jonathan Lovekin

-We’ve got you covered with this selection that includes some of our favourite warming winter bakes, crunchy cookies and gooey bakes.
+With another round of entertaining incoming, you’ll want plenty of easy desserts and bakes.
+We’ve got you covered with this selection that includes some of our favourite warming winter puddings, crunchy cookies and gooey bakes.

 4. Combine those pears with another seasonal special — apples — in Fabienne Viner-Luzzato’s French favourite, apple and pear crème brûlée.
 A creamy vanilla custard topped with crunchy, caramelised sugar make for the ultimately indulgent option.

-5. Switch up your brulee game with Ben Tenblat’s saffron and cardamom crème brûlées.
+5. Switch up your brûlée game with Ben Tenblat’s saffron and cardamom crème brûlées.
 The spice-spiked custard base gives a gorgeously grown-up Middle Eastern flavour that everyone will adore.
 And this recipe can be made milky or parev.

 6. For another Middle Eastern-flavoured finish, pick Shiri Kraus’s crunchy honey nut cigars with rose-scented syrup.
 Simple to make, easy to share with a crowd and delicious served with glasses of hot mint tea.

-7. Judi Rose’s strudel combines juicy fresh pears with sticky sweet dried ones for her flavour-filled autumn double pear strudel, It’s ideal for Succot and can be frozen if you want to get ahead.
+7. Judi Rose’s strudel combines juicy fresh pears with sticky sweet dried ones for her flavour-filled double pear strudel, It’s ideal for Succot and can be frozen if you want to get ahead.

 8. Pair apples with blackberries for Denise Phillips’s simple blackberry and pecan flapjack bars.
 Serve them as dessert or as a teatime treat with a steaming cup of tea.